I am making a training program with the existing templates

 Keep in mind the main rationale of placing large muscle groups

-first is that it is suppose to allow you to handle more weight
+first is that it is supposed to allow you to handle more weight

 for exercises that utilize larger muscles, requiring more energy.